 Use leftover corned beef, deli corned beef, or canned corned beef in the recipe.
 If you use canned corned beef, chill it in the can for a few hours so it will be firm enough to dice.
 If you like caraway seeds, toss a tablespoon in along with the sauerkraut.

 - 1/4 cup Thousand Island salad dressing

-- 1 can or bag sauerkraut (16 ounces), drained and rinsed
+- 1 (16-ounce) can or bag sauerkraut (drained and rinsed)

-- 8 ounces shredded Swiss cheese (2 cups)
+- 8 ounces (2 cups) shredded Swiss cheese

-- 6 slices rye bread, crumbled or cut into cubes
+- 6 slices rye bread (crumbled or cut into cubes)

-- 1/4 cup butter, melted
+- 1/4 cup butter (melted)

 - Heat the oven to 350 F (180 C/Gas 4).
 Grease a 9x13x2-inch baking pan.

 - In a bowl, toss the crumbled rye bread with the melted butter.
-Sprinkle the bread crumbs over the sauerkraut layer.
+Sprinkle the breadcrumbs over the sauerkraut layer.